yulonglim/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: **Info:**
 CLASS_NAME is case sensitive.

-We are currently working on a new feature that allows you to select a class by its index!
+We are currently working on a new feature that allows you to edit a class by its index!
 </div>